AlessandroRicci-dev/technical-test-1/README.md

 ## Docs

-In the docs folder you will find some more detailed documentation
+In the docs folder you will find some more detailed documentation, you will also find a postman collection to play with :)

 ## Starting the project